fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4c.md

 The code for creating a new note has to be updated so that the note is assigned to the user who created it.

-Let's expand our current implementation so that the information about the user who created a note is sent in the <i>userId</i> field of the request body:
+Let's expand our current implementation in the <i>controllers/notes.js</i> file so that the information about the user who created a note is sent in the <i>userId</i> field of the request body:

 ```js
 const User = require('../models/user') //highlight-line